sophiewu7/Interactive-Lab-Hub/Final_Project/README.md

 2. Press the joystic (acts as a button) to swicth between light patterns
 3. Turn the rotary encoder to change the speed of light movement

-Detail interaction can be viewed through the [video](https://youtu.be/3wqJpvPEugU) in the Video section.
+Detailed interactions can be viewed through the [video](https://youtu.be/3wqJpvPEugU) in the Video section.

 ## Design Process

-### Phase 1 - Prototyping
+### Prototyping

 We started our project by doing laser cut training at the Maker Lab for week 1.